-Dealing with applications: indirect tax clearances handled by the VAT Clearance Team: where further advice is required
+Dealing with applications: indirect tax clearance applications: where further advice is required

-Where advice is sought, the request should also ask the specialist to report details of the resources used in considering the application (to include, where appropriate, Solicitor’s Office).
+Where advice is sought (including, where appropriate, from Solicitor’s Office), the request should also ask the specialist to report details of the resources used in considering the application.

 The closure report requires information on resource time in the following three categories: SCS/Specialist, Grade 6/7 and O/HO/SO/Band T.